Luis Niemann

 Marcelo Mella

 What I can say is that effectively, despite the fear and despite the threat of being exposed as an opposition actor in a context of dictatorship, community relations in small towns, like Pichilemu, had other mediations.
 It had another meaning.
-Because, effectively, there was polarization.
+Because, indeed, there was polarization.
 It was possible to recognize in a small town who was in favor of the YES and who was in favor of the NO, but it is also true that the experience of life in the province somehow attenuated the ideological divisions.

 Eugenio Garcia

-The next day when we went out to celebrate, people hugged the police.
+The next day when we went out to celebrate, people hugged the carabineros.
 And I said, now, here we win.
 This is the real win.
 Because the people – who had been repressed and who looked at the carabineros as the closest representatives of this omnipotent power – instead of making fun of them, instead of attacking them, embraced them, that is the true triumph of that campaign.

 Yes or no?
 Yes or no?
 12 days that shook Chile (2011)